Sunday, August 17, 2008

 This is the first cake I ever made for Andrew, and it continues to be his favourite.
 It is my type of cake too, no frosting, layers, icing, etc...
-It's a cake we have with tea or coffee, as a desert, or even for breakfast.
+It's a cake we have with tea or coffee, as a dessert, or even for breakfast.

 Another thing I like about this cake is that it doesn't require any special kitchen gadget or equipment.
 Everything is done using a few bowls.
-It takes very little preparation, the hardest part for me is to mash the bananas.
-If you have a potato masher (which I don't) it will be easier.
+For the best results, use bananas that are over ripe.

 Banana Cake Recipe: